tarikguney/command-core/README.md

 }
 ```

 That's all, and it will be all.
-The whole idea of this library is to simplify the console application command line argument parsing.

 ## Generate help automatically